AlvinKuruvilla/precogly/README.md

 | Open source                                        | ✅                | ❌               | ✅       |
 | Enterprise support (multi-user, integrations etc.) | ❌                | ✅               | ✅       |
 | Compliance-aware                                   | ❌                | ✅               | ✅       |

+### What does "compliance-aware" mean?

+Say you are a bank, if you choose PCI-DSS and DORA as the frameworks for your org initially, the controls and countermeasures that show up later on will be mapped to these controls enabling you to demonstrate audit readiness.

 ## What is the tech stack for Precogly?